Andresmup/github-foundations/README.md

-# github-fundations
+# github-foundations
-Repo for tracking content related to github fundation certification
+Repo for tracking content related to github foundation certification